Feedback on my training at SAE Institute Paris

 That's always the problem when choosing a school... knowing what's in the course.
 Well, today I'm taking the stress out of it!

-First of all, you should know that most of your training will consist of applying what you've learned in class.
+First of all, most of your training will consist of applying what you've learned in class.
 Secondly, everything is very progressive.
-You'll see the concepts little by little, and learn gradually, but on the accelerated course, you'll get the hang of it fast, especially if you don't have any prior knowledge, and on the more complex consoles, you'll really have to hang in there...
+You'll see the concepts little by little, and learn gradually, but on the accelerated course, you'll get the hang of it fast, especially if you don't have any prior knowledge, and on the more complex consoles, you'll really have to hang on...

 There will also be a number of guest speakers, and I was particularly fortunate to meet with Bob Katz.
 I also had a few outings, an in-depth visit to a live room to get a better idea of how things work, and a mixing session in the studio to get inspired by the techniques of the most experienced, with a little tour of the mastering studio as a bonus.